 - Requirement to Withdraw: temporary separation from the university for a specified period of time, after which the person may be reinstated, sometimes under probation.
 Reinstatement ordinarily is contingent on the person’s demonstrating that they maintained a satisfactory standard of conduct during the time away, that they understand the reasons for previous difficulties, and that have taken steps to address these difficulties successfully.

 - Dismissal: action taken in serious disciplinary cases that ends a student’s connection with the university.
 (The action taken by the CRR is a vote of separation with a recommendation to the Dean’s Cabinet that the student be dismissed.)
 Dismissal must be voted by a two-thirds majority of the Dean’s Cabinet.
-Dismissal does not necessarily preclude the student’s return, but readmission similarly requires a recommendation by the CRR to the Dean’s Cabinet.
+Dismissal does not necessarily preclude the student’s return, but readmission similarly requires a recommendation by the CRR to the Dean’s Cabinet and a two-thirds majority vote of the Dean’s Cabinet.
 Dismissed students are not in good standing unless and until they are officially readmitted.

 - Expulsion: the most extreme disciplinary action possible.
 It signifies that the student is no longer welcome in the community.
 (The action taken by the CRR is a vote of separation with a recommendation to the Dean’s Cabinet that the student be expelled.)
 Expulsion must be voted by a two-thirds majority vote of the Dean’s Cabinet.
 A student who is expelled can never be readmitted and restored to good standing.

 The Committee on Rights and Responsibilities keeps a record of all cases that it hears.
 The record specifies the Committee’s recommendation and the rationale for this recommendation, and the final decision and disposition of the case.
 This record becomes part of the student’s educational record.